max-pfeiffer/proxmox-talos-opentofu/README.md

   * with [Egress gateway support](https://docs.cilium.io/en/stable/network/egress-gateway/egress-gateway/)
 * [Gateway API v1.3.0](https://gateway-api.sigs.k8s.io/) CRDs are installed

+This Kubernetes cluster is meant to be used in a test or home lab environment.

 ## Requirements
 You need to have installed on your local machine:
 * [OpenTofu](https://opentofu.org/)